 “You won’t lose your head over this,” she assured him.
 “As the King’s Hero, you will be honored ever more.
-Besides…” she said with a seductive glance, “I’ve wanted you ever since your last visit to Tanthe.”
+Besides…” she said with a seductive glance, “I’ve fantasized about you ever since your last visit to Tanthe.”

 Merlin let out an audible sigh and looked at her with uncertain eyes.
 “Princess…” he began.

 “Tinara,” she corrected him.